"What do others think?": Task-Oriented Conversational Modeling with Subjective Knowledge: Experiments on Sub-Tasks

 \subsection{Response Generation}

-\textbf{Setting}\quad We tried GPT-2 \cite{radford2019language} \footnote{We use the base-version of all pre-trained models.} and DialoGPT \cite{zhang2020dialogpt}, two decoder-only generation models, as well as BART \cite{lewis2020bart} and T5 \cite{raffel2020exploring}, two encoder-decoder models.
-We also include BART$_\text{ABSA}$ and T5$_\text{ABSA}$, two ABSA-enhanced models.
+\textbf{Setting}\quad we experiment with decoder-only generation models such as GPT-2 \cite{radford2019language} \footnote{We use the base-version of all pre-trained models.} and DialoGPT \cite{zhang2020dialogpt}, as well as encoder-decoder models such as BART \cite{lewis2020bart} and T5 \cite{raffel2020exploring}.
+We also include two ABSA-enhanced models, namely BART$_\text{ABSA}$ and T5$_\text{ABSA}$.
 During decoding, we use beam-search with top-K sampling \cite{fan-etal-2018-hierarchical}.
-We set the beam size as 5 and sampled from the top 50 tokens.
-We compare with a random extractive baseline (EXT) where the response is created by randomly selecting a relevant knowledge snippet.
+We set the beam size as 5 and sample from the top 50 tokens.
+We also compare with a random extractive baseline (EXT), where the response is created by randomly selecting a relevant knowledge snippet.

-\textbf{Evaluation}\quad Following the evaluation of other generation tasks, We employ BLEU \cite{DBLP:conf/acl/PapineniRWZ02}, ROUGE \cite{lin-2004-rouge}, METEOR \cite{DBLP:conf/acl/BanerjeeL05}, as well as BERTScore \cite{bert-score} to evaluate results compared to the reference responses.
-We also conduct a human evaluation, where we ask crowd workers to assess the appropriateness, aspect accuracy, and sentiment accuracy of generated responses.
+\textbf{Evaluation}\quad Following the evaluation of other generation tasks, We employ several automatic evaluation metrics, including BLEU \cite{DBLP:conf/acl/PapineniRWZ02}, ROUGE \cite{lin-2004-rouge}, METEOR \cite{DBLP:conf/acl/BanerjeeL05}, as well as BERTScore \cite{bert-score}, to evaluate the quality of the generated responses compared to the reference responses.
+We also conduct a human evaluation, where we ask crowd workers to evaluate the quality of responses.

 \textbf{Results}\quad